-Legal Lack of Knowledge Cases Attorney
+Legal Lack of Knowledge Attorney

-Our Phoenix legal lack of knowledge cases lawyers will hold attorneys accountable for lacking the basic skills to represent their clients and Attorneys are not required to be the leading expert in every area in which they practice.
+Our Phoenix legal lack of knowledge lawyer will hold attorneys accountable for lacking the basic skills to represent their clients and Attorneys are not required to be the leading expert in every area in which they practice.
 One authority stated: that an attorney must ‘… possess such a reasonable knowledge of the law as is ordinarily possessed by other attorneys, and to discover those additional rules of law which, although not commonly known, may be readily found by standard research techniques.’
 7A C.J.S.
 Attorney and Client, § 256 (1980).

 If an attorney fails to exercise the basic knowledge which would be reasonably expected of an attorney of ordinary skill and prudence in the same or similar circumstances, they are liable for negligence to the client.
 In some cases they could be liable for a breach of contract.
 If you believe you have a case, contact our Arizona lack of knowledge attorney today for a free consultation to build your case.